📍 Serving Indianapolis & Central Indiana | Mon–Fri 9AM–5PM

 What to do: Get a free estimate from Seal Now.
 We'll assess your driveway's condition and recommend the right approach — whether that's sealing immediately or addressing repairs first.

-Left unprotected, a concrete driveway in Indianapolis will typically show significant deterioration within 5–10 years.
+Get a Free Quote →Left unprotected, a concrete driveway in Indianapolis will typically show significant deterioration within 5–10 years.
 The progression looks like this:

 Sealing your driveway costs a fraction of replacement — typically $1 to $3 per square foot — and protects it for years.
 It's one of the highest-ROI home maintenance investments you can make.